 VI.
 Formal Complaint

 The formal resolution process (investigation, hearing and appeal process) is initiated by the filing of a Formal Complaint.
 A Formal Complaint is a document submitted to the Title IX Coordinator by the Complainant alleging that a Respondent engaged in Prohibited Conduct and requesting an investigation.
 The Formal Complaint may be submitted to the Title IX Coordinator in person, by mail, or by electronic mail, using the Formal Complaint form.
-The Complainant may also contact the Title IX Coordinator at firstname.lastname@example.org or 315-443-4018 directly for assistance.
-The Title IX Coordinator also has the discretion to file a Formal Complaint on behalf of a Complainant or the University.
+The Complainant may also contact the Title IX Coordinator at email@example.com or 315-443-4424 directly for assistance.
+The Title IX Coordinator also has the discretion to file a Formal Complaint on behalf of a Complainant.

 The University endeavors to respect the wishes of a Complainant to not pursue a Formal Complaint, to not be identified and/or to not participate in the process.
 Where possible, the University attempts to address complaints in accordance with the Complainant’s wishes.
 However, the University may not always be able to do so, and may be limited in its ability to address incidents of Prohibited Conduct without full participation by a Complainant.